MajestikButter/Cinematic-Cameras-V2/README.md

 ## How to Use
 1. Download the latest version from the [Releases](https://github.com/MajestikButter/Cinematic-Cameras-V2/releases) page.
-2. Enable the `Beta APIs` and `Holiday Creator Features` experiments.
+2. Enable the `Beta APIs` experiments.
 3. Apply the pack to your desired world.
 4. Load into the world.
 5. Create a new cinematic using [`!new`](#new-cinematicid-string-data-jsoncinematic) with the desired cinematic id.